 The current rhino poaching crisis began in 2008, with increasing numbers of rhino killed for their horn throughout Africa until 2015.
 Thankfully, poaching numbers have decreased across the continent since the peak of 1,349 in 2015.
-Yet, a rhino is still killed every day: there is a lot more to do.
+Yet, at least one rhino is still killed every day: there is a lot more that we must do.

 South Africa holds the majority of the world’s rhinos and has been the country hit hardest by poaching criminals, with more than 1,000 rhinos killed each year between 2013 and 2017.